AcceleratedLinux/accelerated-linux/linux/Documentation/trace/kprobes.rst

 - i386 (Supports jump optimization)
 - x86_64 (AMD-64, EM64T) (Supports jump optimization)
 - ppc64
-- ia64 (Does not support probes on instruction slot1.)
 - sparc64 (Return probes not yet implemented.)
 - arm
 - ppc
 - mips
 - s390
 - parisc
+- loongarch
+- riscv

 Configuring Kprobes
 ===================

-When configuring the kernel using make menuconfig/xconfig/oldconfig, ensure that CONFIG_KPROBES is set to "y".
-Under "General setup", look for "Kprobes".
+When configuring the kernel using make menuconfig/xconfig/oldconfig, ensure that CONFIG_KPROBES is set to "y", look for "Kprobes" under "General architecture-dependent options".

 So that you can load and unload Kprobes-based instrumentation modules, make sure "Loadable module support" (CONFIG_MODULES) and "Module